rooneg/5srd.github.io/adventuring.md

 ## Time

 In situations where keeping track of the passage of time is important, the GM determines the time a task requires.
 The GM might use a different time scale depending on the context of the situation at hand.
-In a dungeon environment, the adventurers' movement happens on a scale of minutes.
+In a dungeon environment, the adventurers' movement happens on a scale of **minutes**.
 It takes them about a minute to creep down a long hallway, another minute to check for traps on the door at the end of the hall, and a good ten minutes to search the chamber beyond for anything interesting or valuable.

-In a city or wilderness, a scale of hours is often more appropriate.
+In a city or wilderness, a scale of **hours** is often more appropriate.
 Adventurers eager to reach the lonely tower at the heart of the forest hurry across those fifteen miles in just under four hours' time.

-For long journeys, a scale of days works best.
+For long journeys, a scale of **days** works best.
 Following the road between cities, the adventurers spend four uneventful days before a goblin ambush interrupts their journey.

-In combat and other fast-paced situations, the game relies on rounds, a 6-second span of time.
+In combat and other fast-paced situations, the game relies on **rounds**, a 6-second span of time.

 ## Movement